Advanced Vocab Words - Set 8 Flashcards

 199

-# Which vocabulary word means the following? n. a statement that is trivially true; unnecessary repetition ## Footnote *Hint: starts with "t"*
+# Name the vocab term: n. a statement that is trivially true; unnecessary repetition ## Footnote *Hint: starts with "t"*

 tautology ## Footnote synonyms: equivalence, redundancy, repetition, circular reasoning, tautological statement His explanation contained a _tautology_ that added no new information.